Funding Opportunities for New Faculty Hires

 The Institute is open to engage in the recruiting and hiring of faculty candidates at all levels (junior, mid-career, senior), for all faculty tracks (tenure-track, teaching, research) and from all fields of study.
 Both the hiring unit and the candidates should have an explicit interest in advancing or applying data science.
 The Data Science Institute would be especially excited about candidates who will help fulfill the Institute’s mission.

 Funding and Expectations

 The Data Science Institute’s financial commitment is limited to $30K toward start-up costs per candidate.
 The exact amount depends on available resources and Institute priorities.
 A successfully recruited candidate will be expected to be an active participant in the Data Science Institute.

-Whether or not you need DSI funds toward faculty recruiting, I am personally willing to meet with your faculty candidates if they express an interest in data science and the Data Science Institute.
+Whether or not you need DSI funds toward faculty recruiting, the Institute Director is personally willing to meet with your faculty candidates if they express an interest in data science and the Data Science Institute.

-Interview: If you would like me to help interview a candidate during an on-campus visit, send me an email (firstname.lastname@example.org) and my assistant will set up a time for me to connect with the candidate.
+Interview: If you would like help interviewing a candidate during an on-campus visit, send the Institute Director an email (email@example.com) and her executive assistant will set up a time for her to connect with the candidate.
 Please include the candidate’s application package (c.v., letters, research and teaching statements, etc.).
-Last year, I did Skype calls in case I was unable to meet during the candidate’s campus visit.
-I will gladly meet with candidates on a rolling basis throughout the academic year depending on your recruitment timeline; early notice is strongly encouraged.
-I can also arrange for the candidate to speak with other DSI faculty members.
+We will gladly meet with candidates on a rolling basis throughout the academic year depending on your recruitment timeline; early notice is strongly encouraged.
+We can also arrange for the candidate to speak with other DSI faculty members.

-Offer: After the department or school decides to make an offer, and you would like DSI funds to help with start-up costs, the dean/department chair and I will negotiate the terms of the amount and expectations of engagement with the DSI on a case-by-case basis.
+Offer: After the department or school decides to make an offer, and you would like DSI funds to help with start-up costs, the dean/department chair and the Institute will negotiate the terms of the amount and expectations of engagement with the DSI on a case-by-case basis.